Overview Origin And Meaning Of Nepali Dance

 Nepali folk dance is the traditional dance which is performed in Nepal with the help of folk music and song.
 It describes the folk culture of any caste and particular tribes.
 Folk dance makes the dancers move his/her body as per his/her wish.

 The costumes of the community become costumes of folk dancers and folk dance has been practiced in our community in order to preserve our tradition and culture.
-It is based on the folk songs.
+It is based on folk songs.

 List Of Popular Nepali Folk Dance: